ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   masterNode --manages--> workerNode1
   frontendContainer1 --- restapiContainer1
-  camera --- model --- sensorNodeAPI --> restapiContainer1 --- persistentVolumne --- storageService --- masterStorage & workerStorage1
+  camera --- model --> sensorNodeAPI --> restapiContainer1 --- persistentVolumne --- storageService --- masterStorage & workerStorage1

 ```

 **System Behavior**:

 TODO: Text description
-> **_TRIGGER CONDITION:_**
+> **_IDEA:_**
-> The camera takes a photo every X seconds during the time it detects pet (i.e., detect phase).

-X depends on the time taken to send the photo over the network and the time taken to store/write the photo in the database.
-Ideally, X should be 2 or 3 seconds.
+> - Live detection
+> - Detect phase starts when the model detects pet for the first time (since the beginning of live detection OR after the previous detect phase ends).
+> - Detect phase ends when the model no longer detects pet.

-Telegram notifications are sent at the beginning (optional) and at the end of each detect phase.
+> - Telegram notifications are sent at the beginning and at the end of each detect phase.
+> - The first detection result (successful pet detection) is sent right away to the cluster for Telegram notification.
+> - Beside the first detection result, only subsequent detection results at 2- or 3-second intervals until the detect phase ends are sent to the cluster.
+> - These detection results should be sent in batches to reduce overhead and improve efficiency.
+> - This process can be realized by using the REST API and a buffer in the sensor node: If the buffer reaches a certain size or timer, the detection results are sent to the REST API in the sensor node in batches.
+When the detect phase ends, any remaining results in the buffer are also sent to the REST API in the sensor node in batches.
+> - The REST API containers in the cluster receive the detection results and store them in the persistent volume.
+> - The frontend containers on the worker nodes periodically query the REST API containers for any new detected pets and display them.

-When detect phase starts:
+Telegram message when detect phase starts:

 `A wild Pikachu appeared!` (LOL - Just kidding)